ninjadev/nin/README.md

 To run nin without linking up through npm you can replace the `nin`-command with `node path-to-ninrepo/nin/backend/nin`.
 E.g. when you are in a project folder of a demo, and you want to run it with your freshly compiled nin directly, you can run `node path-to-ninrepo/nin/backend/nin run` instead of `nin run`.

-If you want to run it from powershell regurairly you might want to make an alias in your profile akin to this:
+If you want to run it from powershell regularly, you might want to make an alias in your profile akin to this:

 ```powershell
 function nin